mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 While researching multi-agent architectures, I had a conversation with Ockert, an AI researcher colleague.

-The problem: remote A2A agents completing long-running tasks return 10,000+ token context summaries to the root agent, bloating its context window and degrading reasoning quality.
-Ockert asked, what if agents published findings to a shared store and the root pulled only what it needed? `~/.claude/rules/` already works this way.
+The problem he raised: remote A2A agents completing long-running tasks return 10,000+ token context summaries to the root agent, bloating its context window and degrading reasoning quality.
+Ockert asked, what if agents published findings to a shared store and the root pulled only what it needed?
+I sat with that for a minute, then checked my own `~/.claude/rules/` directory.
+It already works this way.

 > Picture a university lecture room.
 The lecturer (root agent) writes a problem on the blackboard: "Why did the deployment to production fail at 2 AM?"
 >